Dance

 DAN 500pt Graduate Seminar: Topics in Dance Theory-The Pedagogy of Dance Technique (4 Credits)

 The goal of this course is to grow pedagogical techniques for teaching dance technique that can be used on a college or high school level.
-These strategies should include a thoughtful understanding of each teacher’s creative aesthetic, artistic philosophy, current passions in the field of dance and dance making, and a personal sense of the value of dance and its place in our culture.
+These strategies should include a thoughtful understanding of each teacher’s creative aesthetic, artistic philosophy, current passions in the field of dance and dance making, and a personal sense of the value of dance and its place in culture.
+Restrictions: DAN graduate students only.
 Enrollment limited to 12.
-Dance MFA Program students only.
 Instructor permission required.

 Fall, Spring, Variable